-Launched in 1976, The Citizen is a South African tabloid style daily newspaper, which is distributed mainly in Gauteng.
-The Citizen was founded by South African Business magnate and the former president of the South African Rugby Football Union, Louis Luyt.
+Launched in 1976, The Citizen is a South African tabloid-style daily newspaper distributed mainly in Gauteng.
+The Citizen was founded by a South African Business magnate and the former president of the South African Rugby Football Union, Louis Luyt.
 According to a Haaretz article, Luyt was given money by the government to establish The Citizen.
-A quote from the article reads “The publisher was Luyt, and he got the money secretly from the government.”
+A quote from the article reads, “The publisher was Luyt, and he got the money secretly from the government.”

 Funded by / Ownership